Inbound Growth for Roofing Companies

 And if your colleagues don't see the value, they won't want to help with content creation or add it to their workflow.

 That's why it's essential to make sure everyone in the company gets what you're doing and why it matters.
-It's the first step to making sure inbound marketing is successful.
+It's the first step to making sure demand generation marketing is successful.

 This all starts with a content marketing mission statement.
 Here’s a great example of a content marketing mission statement.

-"We will dedicate ourselves to our customers' experience using advanced analytics and digital expertise to answer their questions with unbiased content, earning their lifelong trust."
+"We will dedicate ourselves to our customers' experience using in-the-field knowledge and our roofing expertise to answer their questions with unbiased content, earning their lifelong trust."

 You want it to be simple.
 A good formula to follow is “We want to be the best teachers in the world at [what you do].”

 When someone has a question, a worry, a need, or an issue, we want them to think of us.
 We want them to know that they can come to us for an honest answer.
-We will be real, frank, and straightforward with them, and because of that, they will love us.
+We will be real, frank, and straightforward with them, and because of that, they will trust us with their roofing-related needs.

 The next step is to build an organization of teachers.

 Get buy-in from everyone.
-Nobody cares about blogging and social media, but everyone wants to be a better teacher.
+No one cares about being the best at blogging and social media, but everyone wants to be a better teacher.
 We use blogging and social media as a tool to teach and communicate with our prospects and customers.

-It’s important to celebrate the results “most viewed content”, content that drive new sales opportunities and revenue for the company.
+It’s important to celebrate the results and the “most viewed content”, content that drives new sales opportunities and revenue for the company.

 You don’t need to be the best writer to create content.
 Start by writing down your ideas, then edit the content with your target audience in mind.